BrilworksarrowBlogarrowProduct Engineering

 4. Difficulty with Adaptability

-Generative AI models are often inflexible and require significant retraining to adapt to new tasks or situations.
-A 2021 study by researchers at Google AI highlighted that a generative AI model, when trained on a specific writing style, struggled to transition smoothly to a different style even after extensive fine-tuning.
+Generative AI models require significant retraining to adapt to new tasks or situations.
 This rigidity is largely due to the model's deep reliance on patterns learned from its original training data, making it difficult to generalize to contexts or styles that deviate from what it has been exposed to.

 Consequently, even minor changes or adaptations in output often demand substantial human intervention and retraining efforts.
-This lack of adaptability not only hampers the versatility of generative AI in dynamic real-world scenarios but also underscores the challenges of deploying these models in applications where flexibility and rapid adjustment to new contexts are essential.
+This lack of adaptability underscores the challenges of deploying these models.

 5. Data Privacy and Security